EMDR Intensive

 • Have had recent hospitalisation or major medication changes

-• Are new to therapy and still learning to tolerate distress
+• Are new to therapy and learning to tolerate distress

 • Need longer-term, open-ended support